orlandomotapires/mine_field/README.md

 - Flag Placement on Bombs: The user can place flags on the squares where they suspect bombs to be located.
 This feature helps the user mark potential bomb locations for better gameplay strategy.

+- Selectable Difficulty: The game allows the user to choose the difficulty level from options such as easy, medium, and hard.
+Each difficulty level presents different challenges and adjustments in the gameplay, offering a customizable experience for players of varying skill levels.

 ## Dependencies 🚚:

 The project dependencies are described in a dependencies file within the repository.
 In summary, heres what you're gonna need in order to run the project: